 Mushrooms are readily available throughout the year, and when mixed with beans or lentils, then seasoned with garlic and Maille Dijon Originale, the resulting vegetarian burger recipe is irresistible.

 To find my favorite Maille Dijon Originale and other Maille products, you can order it here, or look for Maille in your local grocery store.

-When topping off my portobello mushroom burger, I like to make a fresh crunchy slaw using a red cabbage, carrot sticks, a splash of vinegar and just a little olive oil.
+When topping off my portobello mushroom burger, I like to make a fresh crunchy slaw using red cabbage, carrot sticks, a splash of vinegar and just a little olive oil.
 Not only does it add a slight peppery crunch, but also gives it a pop of beautiful color.